boite/openpgp-usage/vm/parcimonie/README.md

     gpg:              unchanged: 1
     Will now sleep 1124284 seconds.

-If all went well then stop parcimonie with `Ctrl+C` and prepare the GnuPG public keyring on this machine with just the keys you want to be refreshed:-
+If that went well then stop parcimonie with `Ctrl+C` and export the public keys from your keyring on the host machine:-

     C:\path\to\shared> gpg --armor --output pub.export.asc --export

+Import them into the keyring on the guest machine and, should you need to, remove any keys which you don't want to be refreshed:-

     me@box:~$ gpg --import $HOME/host_share/pub.export.asc
     me@box:~$ rm $HOME/host_share/pub.export.asc
-    me@box:~$ gpg --batch --yes --delete-key 0x<long_key_id_of_your_own_key> ...
+    me@box:~$ gpg --batch --yes --delete-key 0x<long_key_id_to_remove> 0x<...>

-Finally, install a handy crontab and start parcimonie:-
+Finally, install a crontab containing some useful cron jobs and start parcimonie:-

     me@box:~$ crontab $HOME/host_share/new_crontab
     me@box:~$ ./parcimonie/start_parcimonie.sh